 I’m curious.
 What’s your favorite yoga style?
 And has it changed since you started practicing?
 With so many yoga styles and even variations within styles, finding your groove may take some time.
 It’s not even clear what counts as a yoga style and what is more of a whim.

 At a studio where I practice, for instance, one teacher offers “heavy metal yoga” from time to time.
-I’m not sure where that trend—he insists he’s not the only one to offer it—came from, but it’s not something I associate with the yoga masters of old.
+I’m not sure where that trend—he says he’s not the only one who offers it—came from, but heavy metal music is not something I ever would have connected with yoga.

 When we refer to yoga styles, we usually mean styles of physical asana practice.
 There are some universal aspects of yoga that can be adapted to fit an individual style.
 For example, there are styles that emphasize relaxation and styles that are more physically challenging.
 Some styles are more spiritual than others.
 Some have been around for a long time, while others are relatively new.

 There also seems to be a distinction between yoga styles and yoga brands.
-Obviously there are brands of clothing and , but there are also formally branded styles.
+Obviously there are brands of clothing and, but there are also branded styles.
 There are flowing (vinyasa) styles and more static (hatha) styles.
-A lot of yoga classes are a mix of both hatha and vinyasa techniques.
-The formal names you may see for your yoga classes can be thought of more as brands; some literally are.
+A lot of yoga classes are a mix of hatha and vinyasa techniques.

 Yoga Styles: Go with the Flow or Hold the Pose